uiowa/uiowa/README.md

 If you have troubles with [an error](https://github.com/geerlingguy/drupal-vm/issues/1813) on DrupalVM related to /tmp/xdebug.log, un `sudo chmod 766 /tmp/xdebug.log` in the VM.

 ## Workspaces
 Yarn [workspaces](https://classic.yarnpkg.com/en/docs/workspaces) can be defined in the top-level package.json file.
 Each workspace can depend on other workspaces as well as define their own build script.
 You can run workspace build scripts on the VM with `yarn workspace WORKSPACE_NAME run SCRIPT_NAME`.
+Every workspace build script gets run during continuous integration to build assets.
+The build assets are committed to the build artifact and deployed.

 Note that certain filesystem watch commands are either slow or broken over Vagrant synced folders.
-To get around this, it is possible to run watch commands on your host although you'll need Node, [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) and [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable).
-Once installed, you can the following from the application root:
+To get around this, you can run workspace build scripts manually or run watch commands on your host although you'll need Node, [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) and [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable).
+Once installed, you can run the following from the application root:

 ```
 nvm install